This is the multi-page printable view of this section. Click here to print.

 Code block.
 Delete unused Storage (target IP)

-• Please rescan to check additional Disk.
+• Please rescan to verify the additional disk.

 Color mode